-Thank you for contributing your time and talents as guest editor.
+Thank you for contributing your time and talent as guest editor.

 It is your task not only to assemble an issue that advances research